VittorioFreiburg/COMTEST/README.md

 File `output/pi_sinsway.yaml` gets created.

-### Docker-based code access
+## Docker-based code access

 The following is valid for Linux machines.

 ### Get official image

-__not yet implemented__

-_An image ready to be used is available, without downloading that code:_
+An image ready to be used is available, without downloading this code repository:

 ```console
 docker pull eurobenchtest/pi_comtest
 ```

-_Now you can jump on the command to launch the docker image._
+Now you can jump on the command to launch the docker image.

 ### Build docker image